huntdatacenter/docs/docs/data-transfers/external-kista.md

 We recommend that you create a dedicated SSH key pair for each kista transfer.
 Click on the section below for a step wise guide on how to generate a new key pair in Windows that you can use for your kista access.

-f::: details How to generate a RSA SSH key pair on Windows with WinSCP
+::: details How to generate a RSA SSH key pair on Windows with WinSCP

 [WinSCP](https://winscp.net/) is an open source data transfer client for Windows that we recommend for SFTP transfers.
 Download WinSCP from [winscp.net](https://winscp.net/eng/download.php) and install the software.
 Follow these steps to generate a RSA SSH key pair: